martin-knap/claude-skills-mcp/README.md

 uvx claude-skills-mcp
 ```

-This starts the lightweight frontend which auto-downloads the backend and loads ~90 skills from Anthropic's official skills repository and K-Dense AI's scientific skills collection.
+This starts the lightweight frontend which auto-downloads the backend and loads skills from [martin-knap/skills](https://github.com/martin-knap/skills) (or other sources you configure).

 ### With Custom Configuration